 3. File System Permission

 Admin can migrate local file share to CentreStack, if the CentreStack server can access the share directly.
+The migration doesn't need server agent.

 During the migration, admin can check 'Always access the storage using logon user identity' flag.
 Once check, when AD users access the team folder, it will follow the user's own file system permission in the share.
 Here, the Folder Permission is not defined in CentreStack.
 It is enforced by the local file system.